 In general, most Americans have an enormous amount of financial exposure to the financial markets.
 Whether it is through retirement investments such as IRAs or 401(k) plans, or personal savings, many of us have most of our savings connected in some way to the stock market.
 In fact, over 90 percent of retirement assets are invested in the financial markets.
 With what is believed to be approximately $25 trillion in retirement assets as of 2014, you can see the scope of that exposure.
-Investing in nontraditional assets such as real estate offers a form of investment diversification from the equity markets.
+Investing in nontraditional assets, such as real estate and precious metals, offers a form of investment diversification from the equity markets.

 In general, the more diversified your portfolio, the greater the chance that your assets will offer lower correlation, meaning they are less likely to move in the same direction.
 However, diversification does not assure profit or protect against loss.
 The use of nontraditional asset classes can help protect your portfolio when the market is down and help protect you from losing more than the market.